-AudioSuite plug-ins are destructive effects that process and create new audio files on disk in non-real-time.
-(AudioSuite plug-ins can also be used nondestructively, leaving the original, unprocessed audio file on disk.)
+AudioSuite plug-ins are used to process and modify audio files on disk, rather than nondestructively in real time.
+Depending on how you configure a non-real-time AudioSuite plugin, it will either create an entirely new audio file, or alter the original source audio file.
 Real-time plug-ins are assigned to tracks from the Inserts view in the Mix or Edit windows.
 Once assigned to a track, plug-ins appear in the track's Inserts view, and can be opened by clicking the Insert button.